tweag/python-monorepo-example/content/blog/2022-08-04-tweag-and-nix-future.md

 - Fostering more efforts to keep nixpkgs healthy on MacOS.
 The [Nix community survey][2022_survey_report] reports that there's more than three time more Linux users than MacOS users in the Nix community.
-Compare with developers in general: there are only [slightly less Mac users that Linux users](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-operating-system) according to the Stack Overflow survey.
+Compare with developers in general: there are only [slightly fewer Mac users than Linux users](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-operating-system) according to the Stack Overflow survey.
 - Allowing Nix to run in restricted corporate environments, for example with no or restricted root access, or using access-control systems like SELinux.

 [2022_survey_report]: https://discourse.nixos.org/t/2022-nix-survey-results/18983